NSA Links WannaCry To North Korea

 Of course there is no reason to believe any official statements made by them, but the least they should do in this case is to shut up.

-I trust the NSA implicitly (Score:2)
+I trust the NSA implicitly (Score:5, Interesting)

 Oh wait, is Russia no longer the flavor of the month now that they realize the bogus claims won't stick?